martinbeentjes/martinbeentjes.github.io/_posts/2019-10-25-spring-boot-to-ktor.markdown

  - What is the complexity when services grow?
  - What are the coding conventions compared to each other?
  - What is the stability of the Ktor framework compared to Spring Boot?

+## Follow the series
+Come along this adventure of exploring Ktor and seeing how it works and performs.
+I will post tweets regarding this on my twitter handle [@martinbeentjes](https://twitter.com/martinbeentjes).
+I also will be sharing projects on GitHub when finished.